Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

 | 512 point<br/>(256 x 512)<br/> - x10    | 5176.675                           | 119.720                     | 20                   | 50%         | 284                        | 19%          | 11720    | 4150     | 4021                      | 1287.41                                 |
 | 2048 point<br/>(1024 x 2048)<br/> - x10 | 5835.315                           | 1770.840                    | 20                   | 76%         | 396                        | 20%          | 11720    | 4154     | 5081                      | 1148.46                                 |

-From the observations above it can seen that, with the increase in the FFT Point size, the Window Buffer size used in the AIE Cores increases and with that the throughput increases as well.
-By increasing the TP_WINDOW_VSIZE parameter in the fft AIE graph, the throughput can be further increased, especially for the lower point sizes, but the AIE Mapper/Router may run into issues due to higher memory requirement.\
+From these observations it can be seen that with the increase in the FFT point size, the window buffer size used in the AI Engines increases, and with that the throughput increases as well.
+By increasing the `TP_WINDOW_VSIZE` parameter in the FFT AI Engine graph, the throughput can be further increased, especially for the lower point sizes, but the AI Engine mapper/router could encounter issues due to the higher memory requirement.

-Also as the FFT Point sizes increase, the power does not increase proportionately, therefore the Performance per Watt maintains an increasing trend in the beginning and saturates towards the end.
+Furthermore, the FFT point sizes increase, the power does _not_ increase proportionately, so the performance per Watt maintains an increasing trend in the beginning and saturates towards the end.

 </details>

+# Support

+GitHub issues will be used for tracking requests and bugs.
+For questions go to [forums.xilinx.com](http://forums.xilinx.com/).

+# License

+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.

+You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0]( http://www.apache.org/licenses/LICENSE-2.0 )

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

+<p align="center"> XD073 | &copy; Copyright 2021 Xilinx, Inc.</p>